LibusoftCicom/lc-datepicker/lib-dist/README.md

 - LC DatePicker is an Angular component that generates a datepicker calendar on your input element
 - Compatible with Angular 2 and Angular 4 versions
-- Only dependency is MomentJS
+- Only dependency is MomentJS and Font Awesome
-- Customizable the date format and language
+- Customizable date format and language
 - Can be configured as Time, DateTime, Date, Month or Year picker